swimmingly/yodrew.github.io/_pages/darkroom-retreat.md

 2. It is not therapy.
 Therapy is done _to_ a passive organism from the outside.
 The therapist, therapy, and therapeutic substances are the principal actors in a therapeutic session, not the organism itself.
 While depending on the organism to react to treatment, therapy views the organism as incapable of initiating a movement toward health.
 It fails to see such movement in disease itself.

     In a darkroom retreat, darkness does nothing.
 Like air or water, it merely presents an opportunity to the self-preserving organism to better pursue its ceaseless tendency toward wholeness.
 The principal actor is life, not its conditions nor any treatment.

+    Therapy is somewhat related to the contemporary scientific approach, so I will mention it here.
+It is widely known as _chamber REST_: Restricted Environmental Stimulation Technique.
+As the name implies, and in accord with scientific materialism, it reduces a retreat and its effects to destimulation: absence of usual sensory stimuli.
+But the organism does not experience darkness, for example, as an absence or a negative.
+Rather, it is a positive fact, the presence of something which the active organism takes hold of and uses.

 3. It is not a psychedelic trip: using abnormal conditions like sleep-deprivation or substances to consciously experience normally unconscious phenomena.

 These three approaches all share the vain attempt to end suffering by making the unconscious conscious.
 It is as if mere attention, analysis, or reconditioning could fix the unconscious.
 They try to willfully improve what they regard as an inert, even resistant unconscious self, as if it were incapable or disinclined to.
 Unfortunately, this attitude is ignorantly coercive toward the limited and injured conscious self and discouraging to the omnipotent unconscious self.
 It is internalized tyranny predictably accompanied by a strike by the forces capable of the work.